deepaku23/MedifyAI-Report/project/data.md

 | `tests/` | Unit tests to validate each step of the pipeline |
 | `airflow/` | DAG definitions for automated workflow execution |

+---

-## 3. Data Collection
+## 4. Data Collection

-### 3.1 Why DAGs are Needed
+### 4.1 Why DAGs are Needed

-Directed Acyclic Graphs (DAGs) are used in Apache Airflow to automate the workflow of fetching, transforming, and validating medical data.
+Directed Acyclic Graphs (DAGs) are used in **Apache Airflow** to automate the workflow of fetching, transforming, and validating medical data.
 In this project, DAGs manage dependencies between tasks such as downloading data, cleaning patient records, and generating summary reports.

+The **Airflow-based DAG** ensures that tasks are executed in the correct sequence and **automatically retried** in case of failure.
+This improves system reliability and reduces manual intervention.

-### 3.2 Dataset Details
+### 4.2 Dataset Details

-The dataset used is [PMC-Patients Dataset](https://huggingface.co/datasets/zhengyun21/PMC-Patients)  , which consists of anonymized patient summaries extracted from PubMed Central.
+The dataset used is [PMC-Patients Dataset](https://huggingface.co/datasets/zhengyun21/PMC-Patients), which consists of anonymized patient summaries extracted from PubMed Central.
 The dataset contains key attributes such as:

 | Column | Description |
 |--------|------------|